Second-order optimality conditions and Lagrange multiplier characterizations of the solution set in quasiconvex programming: Preliminaries

-The following theorem is due to Ginchev and Ivanov $[^6]$:
+The following theorem, which contains second-order necessary conditions for the scalar problem (SP), is due to Ginchev and Ivanov \cite{jmaa1}:

-\begin{lemma}[Second-order necessary conditions for the scalar problem (SP)] Let $X$ be an open set in the space $\R^n$, the functions $h_i$ $(i=0,1,...,m)$ be defined on $X$.
-Suppose that the feasible point $\bar x$ is a local minimizer of the problem {\rm{(SP)}}, the functions $h_i$ belong to the class C$^1$, $i\in\{0\}\cup I(\bar x)\}$, they are second-order directionally differentiable at $\bar x$ in every critical direction $d\in\R^n$, and the functions $h_i$ $(i\notin I(\bar x))$ are continuous at $\bar x$.
-Then corresponding to any critical direction $d$ there exist nonnegative multipliers $\lambda_0,\lambda_1,...,\lambda_m$, not all zero, such that
+\begin{lemma}[] Suppose that $X$ is an open set in the space $\R^s$, and the functions $h$, $g_i$, $(i=1,2,...,m)$ are defined on $X$.
+Let the feasible point $\bar x$ be a local minimizer of the problem {\rm{(SP)}}, and the functions $h$, $g_i$ belong to the class C$^1$, $i\in A(\bar x)\}$.
+Suppose that they are second-order directionally differentiable at $\bar x$ in every critical direction $d\in\R^n$, and the functions $g_i$ $(i\notin A(\bar x))$ are continuous at $\bar x$.
+Then corresponding to any critical direction $d$ there exist non-negative multipliers $\lambda,\mu_1,...,\mu_m$, not all zero, such that

 \end{lemma}